rohany/rohany.github.io/src/content/blog/research-ideas.md

 out the answers to these questions is the point of doing a PhD!
 So, I will provide some overall strategies and observations for finding and picking research problems that have been successful for me over the last few years.
 I hope to "peel back the covers" of research, especially for younger students, where the story presented in the final publication almost never looks like what happened in real life.
+In my experience, research has a relatively winding path, where new ideas often come from being in the right place at the right time, or getting inspired by talking to the right person.
 As usual, I can't speak to the generalization of these experiences beyond my research area, which is in the area of high-performance programming systems.

 I'll present the content of this post as a somewhat connected series of chronological anecdotes that describe how I found and picked the problems that turned into publications during my PhD.
 This post was inspired by me randomly